 Free2Spend is available to both new and existing UBank customers.
-You just need to have or sign up for a USaver Savings account plus a USaver Ultra Transaction account, and have an iPhone runnning iOS 10+.
+You just need to have or sign up for a USave savings account plus a USpend transaction account, and have an iPhone running iOS 10+.

 Update or download the UBank banking app and set up Free2Spend right away.